rezmansouri/sun-sim/docs/week_3.md

 ### 1.2.2.
 Train / test split
 5000 random instances from 5000 x 200 instances for training.

-Using the whole 5000 x 200 for plotting comparisons.
+Using 100 consecutive instances from the whole 5000 x 200 for plotting comparisons.

 ### 1.3.
 Methods